jmespath/jmespath.py/docs/proposals/functions.rst

 Returns each argument concatenated one after the other.

-Any argument that is not a string or number is excluded from the concatenated result.
-If no arguments are strings or numbers, this function MUST return ``null``.
+If any argument is provided that is not a string or a number, then this method MUST return ``null``.

 .. list-table:: Examples
    :header-rows: 1